cantremember/node-sleepbot-cgi/README.md

 # node-sleepbot-cgi

-A Node.js app to replace legacy Perl CGI scripts for [sleepbot.com](http://sleepbot.com)
+A [Node.js](https://nodejs.org) app to replace legacy Perl CGI scripts for [sleepbot.com](http://sleepbot.com)

   [![Build status][travis-img]][travis-url]
   [![Test coverage][coveralls-img]][coveralls-url]
   [![Dependency status][david-img]][david-url]
   [![License][license-img]][license-url]

-Provided as a code example, since no one in their right might has any need for this besides me.
+Provided as a [GitHub project](https://github.com/cantremember/node-sleepbot-cgi) example, since no one in their right might has any need for this code besides me.

 ## Documentation